a-reynbaw/my-dit-planner/README.md

 ```

 ## To-Do List
-- [ ] bug in degree requirements for the project: shows that the project has been done even though it hasn't
+- [X] bug in degree requirements for the project: shows that the project has been done even though it hasn't
-- [ ] update main paige to show case the other pages better
+- [Χ] update main paige to show case the other pages better
 - [ ] correct requirements